Botum Sakor National Park: Agriculture, industry and construction projects

-In August 2009, a concession agreement was signed with Koh Kong sez Co.,Ltd., to initiate a large scale agro-industrial project in a 9,977 ha (99.77 km2) area.
+In August 2009, a concession agreement was signed with Koh Kong sez Co., Ltd., to initiate a large scale agro-industrial project in a 9,977 ha (99.77 km2) area.
 The land is located within the Kiri Sakor District.

 In April 2010, a concession agreement lasting 90 years was signed with the Cambodian company L.Y.P Group Co., Ltd. To construct Tapioca plantations in a 4,097 ha (40.97 km2) area.
 The land is located in the upper-middle of the national park, mainly in the Botum Sakor District, but involving all of the three districts contributing to the park.

 In January 2011, a concession agreement was signed with the company Paradise Investment Co., Ltd. for business activities in a 9,835 ha (98.35 km2) area.
 The land is located in the interior of the Botum Sakor District.
-Paradise Investment Co., Ltd. is Korean based and primarily engaged in the casino business, but it operates in three associated segments: casinos, hotels and spas.
+Paradise Investment Co., Ltd. is South Korean based and primarily engaged in the casino business, but it operates in three associated segments: casinos, hotels and spas.

 In July 2011, a concession agreement was signed with the company Sinimexim Investment Co., Ltd. to construct rubber plantations and conduct unspecified agro-industrial business activities in a 4,280 ha (42.80 km2) area.
 The land is located in the interior of the Botum Sakor District, just north of the land concession with Paradise Investment Co., Ltd.

 In December 2012, a contract was signed with an unknown company to construct a reservoir and hydropower dam, involving a 6,771 ha (67.71 km2) area.
 The land is apparently located in the Botum Sakor District.

 Impact

 A simple calculation reveals that the total area involved in the agricultural, industrial and constructional projects, adds up to more than 119,120 ha (1191.2 km2).
 This comprise 70% of the national park.
-Needless to say, if the projects are allowed to unfold as they are planned, it will mean the ultimate destruction of Botum Sakor National Park.
+Needless to say, if the projects are allowed to unfold as they are planned, it will mean the ultimate destruction dissolution of Botum Sakor National Park.

 Landsat satellite images, journalistic investigations and activist reports clearly shows how large areas have been clear-cut at an accelerated pace in the concessions since 2008.
 Especially the coastal mangrove has suffered and is almost non-existing throughout the park, as of 2012.